NinoScript/watch/README.md

 To stop watch, a nice `^C` will do.

-If no file is provided, it will look for all the files inside a folder named "src" in the current directory, i.e. `./src/*`
+If no file is provided, by default it will look for all the files that are directly inside a folder named "src" in the current directory, not counting directories nor following them i.e. `find ./src -depth 1 -type f`

 Install / Uninstall
 -------------------